Gatekeeping: Guide for developer

 git pull --rebaseif you know how it works.

-- Clicking "Merge Request" in the box on the right
+- Click "Merge Request" in the box on the right

-- Set the story to "Finished" on PT
+Set the story to "Finished" in the Pivotal Tracker

 Your project manager will either merge and deploy the changes, or he will ask you to do it yourself in a note to the merge request (you will receive an e-mail)